ACXPA Industry Insights

 What is the attrition rate for contact centres in Australia?

-Based on the latest available Australian data (2025), average annual attrition across contact centres sits at approximately 29% (up from 27% in 2024), while average absenteeism is 11.3% (down from 12.9%).
+On the latest available Australian data (2025), average annual attrition sits at approximately 29% (up from 27% in 2024), while average absenteeism is 11.3% (down from 12.9%).

 Does Australia have call centres?

-Yes — Australia has a large and mature contact centre footprint, spanning in-house operations, outsourced providers, and hybrid onshore–offshore models.
+Yes — Australia has a large and mature contact centre footprint, spanning in-house operations, outsourced providers and hybrid onshore–offshore models.

 Where can I find Australian call centre benchmarks?